Chicago Product Disparagement Lawyer

 Who Can Be Sued for Product Disparagement?

-- Individuals: If a person makes a false statement about another’s product or service on social media, in emails, or in other forms of communication, they could be held liable.
+- Individuals: If a person makes a false statement about another’s product or service on social media, in emails, or other forms of communication, they could be held liable.

-- Organizations: Organizations can also be liable for product disparagement if they make false statements about another’s products or services.
+- Organizations can also be liable for product disparagement if they make false statements about another’s products or services.
 Organizations could disparage products by including incorrect information about the product in their press releases, reports, newsletters, or other publications.

 Only false or unsubstantiated statements equate to product disparagement, so companies and individuals must back up any claims about competing products or services with evidence and research before they make any public statements.
 On the other hand, if someone makes a true statement about a product, it is not considered product disparagement.